Rocky LX: Grandpa’s Revenge, OR, The Senior Citizen that became a Child Beater.

 A girl who has been scared all her life (Geraldine Hughes) gives Rocky the inspirational “Fighters fight” speech.
 Character realism?
 No. But it’s a Rocky movie.
 Rocky himself soliloquys on life, which a young generation will no doubt latch onto as their philosophies, but which us geezers are inured to: “You, me, or nobody is gonna hit as hard as life.
 But it ain’t how hard you hit; it’s about how hard you can get hit, and keep moving forward.”
 Like the KISS legacy, youngsters who witness this “rebirth” of Rocky will soon rediscover a wealth of past glories.
 And bad fashion decisions.
 (To whit: Mr. T. in ROCKY III and Gene Simmons from the Asylum era – both with bad haircuts and wearing about the same amount of man-jewelry.)

 ROCKY BALBOA, like ROCKY, is not about boxing.
 It’s not about winning.
 Like ROCKY, it’s about heart.
 So no matter the improbability of a geezer going up against a freight train, it’s not about the outcome.
 It’s about “going the distance.”
 And Stallone surely looks to be in the shape to do it.
-The only aspect that gives away his sexagenarian status is a few “old-man veins” in his right shoulder, otherwise, even if Stallone himself could never stand up to a real life champion half his age, it surely looks like Rocky could.
+The only aspect that gives away his sexagenarian status is a few varicose veins in his right shoulder, otherwise, even if Stallone himself could never stand up to a real life champion half his age, it surely looks like Rocky could.
+(In later years, Stallone would attest to having a torn vein in that area from injuries on ROCKY II, and has since covered the blemish with massive tattoos.)

 Dixon is also given a compelling reason to enter this match which will make him a loser whether he wins or loses the bout.
 (He wins – he beat up an old man; he loses – an old man beat him up.)
 An old trainer tells him, “Pride is what brought you here.
 Losing it is what brought you back.”
 He may be a winner in the ring – but a loser when it comes to pride.
 He is not made out to be too shallow or villainous, which is credit on Stallone’s part, whose controlled directorial and writing style in this film evokes an Eastwood-ian self-composure.
 Even in Rocky’s first streetside scuffle, there is initially an expectation that we are going to see him pull the guns out – but the two-second pushing scene is merely a cinematic hiccup.
 There is no manipulative music or camera god-angles.